-I explain how you can do this and please go to the bottom of the page to see the animated gif tutorial:
+I explain how you can do this and please go this tutorial on how to add comma in Excel between names:

 STEP 1: We need to enter the SUBSTITUTE function next to the cell that we want to clean the data from:

 Which cell do we want to make changes to?

 Reference the cell that contains the text or value: